Cyclic Arbitrage in Decentralized Exchanges: Arbitrage Markets

+After noticing the exploitable arbitrage opportunities in Uniswap V2, we further investigate how many cyclic arbitrages have been executed in the market and how much revenue traders have exploited.

+\paragraph{Data collection:} For each successful exchange between two tokens, a \textit{Swap} event will be recorded in the blockchain receipt, and the event includes all trading information, including the input amount of tokens and the output amount tokens.
+Therefore, we can use the heuristics in Section \ref{sec:model} to determine cyclic transactions.
+Note that apart from the heuristics mentioned before, we recognize a cyclic transaction such that all trades are executed within 100 blocks (~25 minutes).
+Because of the volatility in the market price, it is hard to argue that two trades with a time gap of 25 minutes is for exploiting a cyclic arbitrage opportunity.

+\paragraph{Overall statistics:} Until April 15, 2021, we find 292,606 cyclic transactions, while 287,241 of them start with ETH.
+These arbitrages happened in 17,189 different cycles.
+The most popular cycle is ETH-LCX-REVV with 4710 arbitrages.
+Only 265 cycles have been exploited more than ten times.
+Around 85\% of cyclic transactions (247,297) are implemented with cycle of length 3.
+These observations are consistent with our claims in Section \ref{sec:oppo} that the DEXes have a broad range of cryptocurrencies in arbitrage, and counting the cycle with length three can provide a reasonable lower bound of cyclic arbitrage opportunities.

-Figure \ref{fig:num} shows the daily number of cyclic transactions in Unisawp V2.
-Figure \ref{fig:revenue} shows the cyclic arbitrage market size, denominated in ETH.
-The black line shows the daily revenue of cyclic transactions, and the dotted orange line shows the cumulative revenue of cyclic transactions.
-Arbitrageurs started to perform cyclic arbitrage from 20th May, two weeks after the start of Uniswap V2 (4th May 2020).
-From 20th May to 7th August, the market has been growing in both the transaction number, reaching one thousand, and the daily revenue, reaching 100 ETH.
-Later, the market enters a relatively active period until 27th December, where arbitrageurs often perform over 1,500 cyclic transactions for a daily revenue of 100-1,000 ETH.
-At most, there are 3,872 arbitrages in the market on one day (4th October), gaining 1,195 ETH in profit (2nd September).
-Recently, the market matures into a more steady and consistent period.
-The daily number of cyclic transactions keeps at 800, and arbitrageurs take 50-100 ETH revenue from the market every day.
+\paragraph{Transaction number:} \autoref{fig:num} shows the daily number of cyclic transactions in Uniswap.
+Traders started to perform cyclic arbitrage from May 20, 2020, two weeks after the start of Uniswap V2 (May 04, 2020).
+From May 2020 to September 2020, the market has been growing, reaching more than 3,000 cyclic transactions per day, and then the market enters a relatively active period with more than 1,000 cyclic transactions per day.
+The market becomes consistent and stable after January 2021, with 600 transactions per day.

-Even though more and more arbitrageurs joined the market and arbitrageurs have gained more revenue every day, the average revenue of cyclic transactions does not vary too far.
-Figure \ref{fig:average} presents the relationship between daily number of cyclic transactions and the average revenue of them.
-At the early stage of the market (from 20th May to 7th August), very few arbitrageurs are active in the market.
-Sometimes they can find an arbitrage opportunity with high revenue and drive the daily average revenue per transaction to 2.2 ETH (28th June, with 143 cyclic transactions).
-Later on, more and more arbitrage opportunities with small revenue have also been seized.
-The average daily revenue of cyclic transactions (0.124 ETH) can better represent how much arbitrageurs can earn from each transaction.